-Requirement: Install greywater system that disperses water from laundry, shower/bath, faucets or dishwasher to the landscape
+OR 3 points Whole house greywater system installed and operational.
+Install greywater system that disperses water from laundry, shower/bath, faucets or dishwasher to the landscape.
+Note that laundry greywater can only be used outside in microirrigation.

 Intent: Reduce the consumption of potable water by using alternative sources.
+Submittals: Schematic of system design.